Creating Your First PowerApps App Using a SharePoint List

 PowerApps allows us common folks (non-developers) to create and publish web and mobile apps through an easy to use web-based tool.
 No Visual Studio, no coffee-based languages, and no dealing with getting something published to the fruit store.
 If you can use a web browser, you can build and publish your own app for you or your whole team to use.
 Pretty awesome stuff.

-In this 2 part series, we walk through creating your first PowerApp using SharePoint Online list data.
+In this article, we walk through creating your first PowerApp using SharePoint Online list data.
 It will not be the sexiest app ever, but it will introduce you to the core concepts and give us a base to build on for future articles that will show more advanced functionality.
-I have a video that walks you through these same steps with PowerApps if you prefer the sound of voice instead of the reading of my prose.

 Logging Into PowerApps.com